croffler/hugo-test/site/content/sbp/xap-drools-integration.markdown

 </beans>
 ```

-In addition to hosting data this processing unit will take advantage of XAPâ€™s collocation of business logic in the form of Event Processing and Space Based Remoting.
+In addition to hosting data this processing unit will take advantage of XAP's collocation of business logic in the form of Event Processing and Space Based Remoting.

 The event processor of choice will be the Polling Container which will be listening for specific events to occur on the Space.
 As part of our integration pattern we have chosen to decouple the adding/removing of Rule Events to the Space from the compilation and injection of those rules to their respective KnowledgeBase.
 Since loading a single instance of a KnowledgeBase creates a bottleneck for a queue of 100+ rules it would make sense to allow the client (remote client proxy) to fire and forget while the server (space) does its work at its own pace.
 Upon notification of an event, the collocated event handler will look up the KnowledgeBase from the Data Grid and add the new rule to the KnowledgeBase assuming compilation was successful.
 It will also update metadata type Space Classes to keep track of the KnowledgeBase contents for transparency.